๐Ÿ”Data Structures

 Undo/Redo Operations

-• Action recording—each user operation is pushed onto the undo stack, creating a reversible history
+• Each user action is pushed onto the undo stack.

 Browser History (Back/Forward Navigation)

-• Back stack accumulates visited URLs as users navigate; clicking "back" pops the current page and pushes it to the forward stack
+Browser navigation follows the same two-stack pattern.
+The back stack accumulates visited URLs as you browse.
+Clicking "back" pops the current page and pushes it onto the forward stack.
+Clicking "forward" does the reverse.

-Compare: Undo/redo vs. browser history—identical two-stack architecture, but undo/redo tracks application state changes while browser history tracks location changes.
+Compare: Undo/redo vs. browser history use an identical two-stack architecture, but undo/redo tracks application state changes while browser history tracks location changes.
 Both demonstrate how paired stacks enable bidirectional traversal through a linear sequence.

 Systematic Exploration and Backtracking

-When exploring possibilities—paths through a maze, solutions to a puzzle, nodes in a graph—stacks let you dive deep, then backtrack systematically when you hit dead ends.
+When exploring possibilities (paths through a maze, solutions to a puzzle, nodes in a graph), stacks let you dive deep along one path, then backtrack systematically when you hit a dead end.

 Depth-First Search (DFS) in Graph Algorithms